cocos/cocos-docs/en/publish/publish-wechatgame.md

   ![](./publish-wechatgame/tool.png)

-  **Note**: If you have not run the WeChat DevTools on your Mac before, an `Please ensure that the IDE has been properly installed` error will result.
+  > **Note**: if you have not run the WeChat DevTools on your Mac before, an `Please ensure that the IDE has been properly installed` error will result.
 You need to manually open the WeChat DevTools once before you can click the **Play** directly in the **Build** panel to enable it.

 ## Resource Management for the WeChat Mini Games